mykelalvis/FATESRD/Other/fate-system-toolkit-SRD.md

 ##### Combat Curses

 Assuming a more overt style of magic, a variant on this would allow for “combat casting” of blessings and curses.
 This is very different from the traditional image of the mage casting lightning bolts, but it suits lower magic settings very well.
-In this case, spells can be cast on any target in sight, and by and large, this allows for colorful [[create advantage]] effects.
+In this case, spells can be cast on any target in sight, and by and large, this allows for colorful [[Create Advantage]] effects.

 By default, these must be invisible effects, but can still cause bad choices to be made, weapons to miss and so on.
 However, if the GM deems it appropriate, then certain color may be allowed to make these overtly magical—such as a fire priest creating fiery advantages.